samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon.
 While the weapon is on your person, you also gain a +1 bonus to saving throws.

-***Luck.*** If the weapon is on your person, you can call on its luck (no action required) to reroll one failed [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test) if you don’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+***Luck.*** If the weapon is on your person, you can call on its luck (no action required) to reroll one failed [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test) if you don't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
 You must use the second roll.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ***Wish.*** The weapon has 1d3 charges.
 While holding it, you can expend 1 charge and cast [Wish](/spells/2619213-wish) from it.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.
 The weapon loses this property if it has no charges.

 ### [Lute of Thunderous Thumping](/magic-items/9228833-lute-of-thunderous-thumping)